coderefinery/git-collaborative/_episodes/01-remotes.md

 (Here it would be nice to have drawings that "show" cloning, forking, generating, importing.
 Maybe you can suggest a figure?)

+> ## Discussion/exercise
+>
+> - Visit one of the repositories/projects that you have used recently and try to find out
+>   how many forks exist and where they are.
+> - In which situations it could be useful to start from a "template" repository by generating?
+{: .discussion}

 ---

 ## Synchronizing changes between repositories